Ways to Celebrate the 50th Anniversary of the Flag!

 - Your Boy Scout or Girl Guide troop, or other community organizations, can hold a poetry-writing or poster design contest that focuses on the flag.
 The entries could then be exhibited.

-- Combine your celebration of the flag's birthday with a celebration of the Canadian winter season.
-Wave your flag at your community winter festival, have your coach hand out Canada flag pins to your sports team, or organize a snow-sculpting party in your local park around your flag theme.
+- Combine your celebration of the flag's birthday with celebrations of Canadian seasons.
+Wave your flag at your community winter and summer festivals, have your coach hand out Canada flag pins to your sports team, or organize parties in your local park around your flag theme.

-- Ask your municipal officials to designate February 15 as National Flag of Canada Day in your community.
-Perhaps they could even host an event, such as the singing "O Canada" or a flag raising ceremony.
+- Ask your municipal officials to host an event, such as the singing "O Canada" or a flag raising ceremony.

 - Have a bake or craft sale with a National Flag of Canada theme and donate the earnings to a local charity.